 We will include the fair value of our liabilities as part of our NAV calculation.
 We expect that these liabilities will include the fees payable to the Adviser and the Dealer Manager, any accrued performance participation allocation to the Special Limited Partner, accounts payable, accrued operating expenses, property-level mortgages, any portfolio-level credit facilities and other liabilities.
 All liabilities will be valued using widely accepted methodologies specific to each type of liability.
 Liabilities related to stockholder servicing fees will be allocable to a specific class of shares and will only be included in the NAV calculation for that class.
 Our debt will typically be valued at fair value in accordance with GAAP.
-For purposes of calculating our NAV, the organization and offering expenses paid by the Adviser through the first anniversary of the date on which we break escrow for this offering will not be recognized as expenses or as a component of equity and reflected in our NAV until we reimburse the Adviser for these costs.
+For purposes of calculating our NAV, the organization and offering expenses paid by the Adviser through December 31, 2017 will not be recognized as expenses or as a component of equity and reflected in our NAV until we reimburse the Adviser for these costs.

 The Adviser's valuation of each investment's liabilities, including any third-party incentive fee payments or investment level debt, deal terms and structure will not be reviewed by the independent valuation advisor or appraised.